 If you’ve been wondering where to live in Germany, it’s reassuring to at least know that people living in Germany enjoy the highest quality of life in the entire world, and the cost of living is also relatively affordable.
 In the Mercer Quality of Life Survey 2018, an annual survey covering 231 cities worldwide, seven German cities were ranked in the world’s top 30 for quality of living – and three of those (Munich, Düsseldorf, and Frankfurt) were in the top 10.
 German cities scored even higher in terms of infrastructure – quality of public transportation, traffic congestion and airport effectiveness – with four in the top 10 places.
 According to Slagin Parakatil, Senior Researcher at Mercer, this is partly ‘due to their first-class airport facilities, international and local connectivity, and a high standard of public services’.

-So if you’re pondering where to live in this great country, pick your next hometown from this guide to Germany’s best cities to live in, provided by LoanLink, a mortgage broker that specializes in helping non-native property buyers.
+So if you’re pondering where to live in this great country, pick your next hometown from this guide to the best cities in Germany.

 Laid back Berlin comes in at number 13.
 Much of Berlin was destroyed in the Second World War, and later, after the reunification of East and West Germany, there has been much rebuilding.
 The city is very green, with parks, forests, lakes, and rivers covering an amazing third of the city.
 The districts within it are varied, each with their own distinct atmosphere.
 Charlottenburg is an upmarket – somewhat sedate – area in the west of the city with beautiful 19th-century townhouses but there are students here too.
 Kreuzberg, traditionally a major center for the city’s Turkish and alternative residents is a fashionable, multi-cultural area.